Mt-Lampert/react-signup/README.md

 - some (fake) uploading functionality.
 (Nothing will be uploaded anywhere, but the app will look and feel "as if" when the user clicks the upload button.)
 - reading and processing data from an API.

-Since this one is supposed to show a few people how I approach a project of this kind, a web site documentating for this project will be online soon.
+Since this one is supposed to show a few people how I approach a project of this kind, a web site documenting this project will be on-line soon.

 Feel welcome to join the journey, there's more to come, stay tuned!